|

 was believed to inhabit.
 In any event, it seems that a rock was

-carved to incorporate both utility and symbology.
+modified to incorporate both utility and symbology.

 Seeing and judging what was left behind by people many thousands of years ago only through only the lens of one's own culturally conditioned perceptions will never lead to an understanding of what was really happening.

-This author would propose that many of the puzzling worked stones (often called "portable rock art") that have been examined at this site and throughout much of the world, probably most of which do not show clear evidence of use wear, are both "tools" and "art" but actually neither - just potentially if not always utilitarian objects that also routinely incorporate rudimentary iconography.
+This author would propose that many of the puzzling worked stones (often called "portable rock art") that have been examined at this site and throughout much of the world, probably

 It has long been recognized, as in the Rift Valley in Africa, that early humans